-As discussed in Recent Developments above, our former partner in Aeróleo transferred its interests in Aeróleo to our new partner on October 1, 2015.
+Our former partner in Aeróleo transferred its interests in Aeróleo to our new partner on October 1, 2015.
 In connection with the transfer, our former partner assigned two existing notes receivable from Aeróleo to our new partner.
 One note had a balance of \$5.5 million on October 1, 2015 and is payable in U.S. dollars.
 The other note had a balance of \$2.7 million on October 1, 2015 and is payable in Brazilian reals.
-Both notes bear interest at 6.0% per annum and call for 60 equal monthly payments of principal and accrued interest of less than \$0.1 million and R\$0.2 million beginning on October 1, 2016.
+Both notes bore interest at 6.0% per annum and called for 60 equal monthly payments of principal and accrued interest to begin on October 1, 2016.
+In June 2016, we and our partner in Aeróleo each contributed notes payable to us by Aeróleo, including these two notes, as a contribution of additional capital.
+As a result, \$6.3 million of debt due to the Company's partner in Aeróleo was recorded in net loss attributable to noncontrolling interest in subsidiaries on the accompanying consolidated statements of operations.

 In addition, on October 1, 2015, Aeróleo had an existing loan from a third party with a balance of \$1.4 million.
-The note is payable in Brazilian reals and bears interest at a rate of 19.0% per annum.
-It calls for equal monthly payments of principal and interest of R\$0.5 million with the last payment due in September 2016.
+The note was payable in Brazilian reals, bore interest at a rate of 19.0% per annum and called for equal monthly payments of principal and interest with the final payment due in September 2016.
+In June, 2016, the Company prepaid principal and interest of \$1.5 million to settle the note in full.